WeiDUorg/weidu/README-WeiDU-Changes.txt

   * FJ_CRE_VALIDITY also enforces proper CRE order and EFFV2 effects.
   * Can ADD_KIT if the kit is already present.
   * STATE_WHICH_SAYS doesn't unload the mod's TRA.
+  * WARN tp2 action prints a message and sets the status to 'INSTALLED WITH WARNINGS'.
+  * PATCH_FAIL, PATCH_WARN do the obvious thing.

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.